Elv13/tyrannical/README.md

 ### Installation

-This is how to install Tyrannical
+This is how to install Tyrannical for Awesome 4.X:

 ```
     mkdir -p ~/.config/awesome